jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA.markdown

 Note: the challenge in MDS methods is how to space the datapoints.
-* PCA focuses on preserving large distance which results in crowding in short distances.
+* PCA tries to maximize the variance for the first principal component which the variance in the later components drop significantly.
+Hence, the datapoints are displayed in a long but narrow band.
-* Sammon mapping use weighted cost function so large/small distances is more comparable.
+* Sammon mapping use weighted cost function so large or small distances are treated with the proper precision and scale.
-* ISOMAP measures distances in geodesic instead of flat plains.
-This allow us to explore the manifold.
+* ISOMAP measures distances in geodesic instead of flat plain.
+This allow us to explore a manifold.
-* T-SNE focus on dense area and have gap between groups.
+* T-SNE has the advantage of Sammon mapping.
+Gaps are formed between different classes for better clustering.

+We use Sammon mapping and T-sne method to display MNist handwriting without classified the object.
+The color indicates the correct class of the image.
+Unlike the classification method, we do not provide any labels for the training data but yet the mapping clusters them correctly as if it understands the semantic context of the image.
 <div class="imgcap">
 <img src="/assets/ml/tsne3.png" style="border:none;width:70%">
 </div>